ashumadhav/WebexServicenow/README.md

 1. Log in on [developer.webex.com](https://https://developer.webex.com)
 2. Click on the "Documentation"
-3. Click on "API Reference" on the left side
+3. Click on "Full API Reference" on the left side
 4. Click on "Teams" on the left side
 5. Click on the Get Method url with the Description List Teams
 6. Click the yellow "Run" button on the right side